juanalonso/DDSP-singing-experiments/README.md

 ## Development notes

 To achieve the design goals, we provide a series of Colab notebooks.
 Colab provides a virtual machine per session, with a GPU and a predetermined amount of RAM and disk space.
-Those parameters are automatically assigned, the user can not choose the amount of RAM or the type of GPU.
-Also, sessions last up to twelve hours.
+Colab sessions last up to twelve hours.
 Upon an unexpected disconnection, a user may lose all the data stored in the virtual machine.
 For that reason, it is fundamental to save the final or temporal results to another drive.
 In this project, we use Google Drive as permanent storage space.
 All the required data are copied to Colab when the session starts, and the results will be stored in Drive, so no data is lost in case of disconnection.

 ### Folder structure